mgrablo/SudokuSlayer/README.md

 3. Make your changes and commit them with a descriptive message.
 4. Push your changes to your fork.
 5. Create a pull request to the main repository.

+Feel free to open an [issue](https://github.com/mgrablo/SudokuSlayer/issues) for bugs or feature requests.

 ## License